This article was updated on July 6, 2018.

 Beyond revenue and cap-ex numbers, however, finance executives also need to consider the larger impact on their workforce.
 As noted by Reuters, while robotic technology is currently more expensive than medium or low-skilled labor, prices will likely drop as manufacturing costs come down and automation enterprises streamline their process.

-But what happens to workers who lose their jobs to computerized counterparts?
+What happens to workers who lose their jobs to computerized counterparts?
 On a small scale this might not impact your bottom line if low-skilled workers are out of jobs but at large your customer base starts to suffer — who's going to buy your product or service if the majority of able-bodied citizens don't have jobs?
 While this shouldn't preclude automation investment, it brings up an important point.
 Where possible, it makes sense to pair workers with machines rather than pull them apart.

 So where does this leave finance leaders?
 According to American Banker, robots offer real benefits by helping workers with day-to-day operations or to "assist human employees during periods when workloads get large," such as during the holidays or periods of significant corporate growth.
 There's also an upper limit on exactly what automated assistants can do, even with technology advancements.